TheDoomfire/nvim-config/README.md

 - **Close Brackets** - Close for example a function, so the code dont show up.
 - **Multiline edit** - Edit multiple lines at once.

+- **Auto Sessions** add this on start :lua MiniSessions.write("main") it can be any name!
+But only need to run if Sessions.vim dosn't exist.

 **Python**